For grandson of Camp Amache incarceree, historic designation 'creates permanence'

 “The guard at the gate wouldn't let him in, even though he was wearing his Army green uniform,” Hada explained.
 “So he had to make his goodbyes to his mother through the barbed-wire fence.”

 James Hada went off to war to fight for his country, the same one that imprisoned his mother.
-When the war was over, James returned to Colorado, but his mother was so hurt by the incarceration that she moved back to Japan.
+When the war was over, James returned to Colorado, but his mother was so hurt by the internment that she moved back to Japan.

 “It's very hard on my dad and his siblings.
 I know that they met her a few times before she left.
 And when she returned to Japan, we had no idea what happened to her.
 That was a terrible place to be after World War II … So I often wonder about her,” said Hada.

-However, Hada didn’t learn about his grandmother’s incarceration in Granada, or even about Camp Amache itself, until he was a teenager.
+However, Hada didn’t learn about his grandmother’s internment in Granada, or even about Camp Amache itself, until he was a teenager.
 Growing up in the 50s and 60s, Hada’s parents wanted to raise him and his brother like “any American kid,” he explained.

 “I had very little understanding of my racial heritage or culture or anything like that.
 My parents just wanted to have ‘Leave It To Beaver’ basically.
 And I didn't know any different until I was about 14,” said Hada.